Stores and Factory closed for now.

 Our website is open, we are shipping, and we are here to answer your call or email.

 324 County Street

 127 College Street

 Bennington Potters carries on the mission to make beautiful pieces offered at the lowest possible prices for everyday pleasure.
-This small company thrives by keeping the old, taking on the new, responding to changing times and practical circumstances, learning by doing.
+Our artisan-crafted stoneware has always been made in America, right here in the Potters Yard in Bennington, VT.
+Our small Vermont company thrives by keeping the old, taking on the new, responding to changing times and practical circumstances, learning by doing.

 SEEING IT MADE: TOURING THE POTTERY

 Bennington Potters invites you to see this work in action.
 Our 'hands-on' approach to the pottery-making process is unique in today's manufacturing environment -- as is our tour, where the potters themselves describe each step of many processes.

 You will see forming, finishing, and glazing machines in production.
 Techniques such as jiggering, jollying, chumming, burlapping will be demonstrated.
 You will see that each piece goes through the hands of six to eight potters.

 Our pottery group numbers eight to ten and they divide work weeks either Monday through Friday or Tuesday through Saturday.
 The fullest production happens Tuesdays through Fridays and Mondays and Saturdays have plenty of potter action.
 The potters are off on Sunday; however, tours still allow visitors to come away with a clear understanding of how the pottery is made.